amethystlyre/README-Generator/README.md

 ## Usage

-Once the dependencies have been installed, you can innvoke the application with command `node index.js` in the terminal.
+Once the dependencies have been installed, you can invoke the application with command `node index.js` in the terminal.
 Follow the prompts to answer each question.
 The responses provided by the user will be recorded and saved into a README(project title).md file, located under the "generated_files" directory.
 For more detailed instructions, please watch the [walkthrough video](https://drive.google.com/file/d/136NRMjKFm9Y9jTo3piOK7BpPluPT9VCT/view?usp=sharing).<br>

 ![screenshot](./assets/images/Screenshot3.png)